p4-team/ctf/2016-09-16-csaw/neo/README.md

 Now we can extend this to more bytes - to recover the byte `k-1` we need to change the last byte to `0x2` and if we find the byte with no error in decryption it means that the xored value is also `0x2`.

-This of course won't let us recover the first block, but this can't be helped.
+This of course won't let us recover the first block, but this can't be helped, unless some special conditions are met.
+In some cases the IV is placed as the first block of plaintext before encryption, and if this is the case, we could recover the IV as well.
+In our case we had no knowledge of the way IV was handled, and if the IV is needed for us or not.
+We assumed we don't need it and it turned out to be the right guess.

 The attack implementation in python (we used https://github.com/mpgn/Padding-oracle-attack/blob/master/exploit.py as template)